mugwhump/vim-testscript/README.md

   * parse massive logfiles into a summary of just the errors
 * Fully documented
 * Can access functionality either through shortcuts or through menu items in gvim GUI

+Also contains an example gvimrc file that explains how to configure the plugin, and how to set up vim nicely in general.